(Online) Going Green: Sustainability in Business

 Not sure if this program is right for you?
 Contact us at firstname.lastname@example.org or 207.338.8002 and we can help you figure it out.

-Terry Porter, Ph.D. (she/her/hers) is Associate Professor Emerita at the University of Maine, where she taught business strategy and sustainability in the Maine Business School for 13 years.
-Dr. Porter also holds an MA in Clinical Psychology and is a certified mental health counselor.
+Terry Porter, Ph.D. (she/her/hers) is an associate professor emerita at the University of Maine, where she taught business strategy and sustainability at the Maine Business School for 13 years.
+She also initiated a Sustainability track in the MBA program and advised the student chapter of Net Impact, a leadership development program in sustainable business.
+Dr. Porter holds an MA in Clinical Psychology and is a certified mental health counselor.
 She is a 2014 Fulbright Scholar.
 Terry has over thirty years of experience as a teacher, counselor, coach, guide and facilitator.

 Click here for more information about paying for your professional development, including information about need-based scholarships, group discounts and tips on how to get your employer on board.